urban-tep/DDF-SDD/source/architecture/it4i-pc/processing_infrastructure.rst

   The *Salomon Shared Data Storage* will store non-EO data at the IT4I processing centre to be available for processing on the *Salomon HPC Cluster*.

-.. req:: TS-ICD-320
+.. req:: TS-ICD-220
   :show:

   The *Shared Data Storage* will provide the SCP/GridFTP interface for accessing processing results to the portal at the IT4I processing centre.
 The connection to this interface will be provided by the *HPCaaS HPC Data Storage Access Module*.

-.. req:: TS-ICD-330
+.. req:: TS-ICD-250
   :show:

-  The *Shared Data Storage* will provide the SCP interface for uploading development versions of the user-developed processors to the experimental environment at the IT4I processing centre.
-The connection to this interface will be provided by the *IT4I Service Support Operators* based on the approved request on the *Urban TEP Service Desk* escalated to the *IT4I Helpdesk*.
+  The *Shared Data Storage* will provide SCP/GridFTP interface for exchange of processors and data with other processing centres.

 As the storages are not shared between clusters, when executing processing services on the *Anselm HPC cluster*, the necessary input data have to be transferred from the *Salomon HPC cluster* first.